twistlock/docs/api/descriptions/settings/defender_post.md

-Configures the advanced settings for defenders.
+Configures the advanced settings for Defenders.

 To invoke this endpoint in the Console UI: